 At one time in America, “The Little Tramp” was one of the most recognized characters in the world.
 Among classic movie characters, I think Dorothy from “The Wizard of Oz” has since surpassed him, but I’ve been doing my part to introduce my own kids (now 8 and 6) to the joys of silent cinema, and Charlie Chaplin is their favorite star from that era.
 In part, that’s why this review of Criterion’s splendid new Blu-ray of “City Lights” is late in coming; before writing, I wanted to get their reaction, and needed a free afternoon to watch without distractions.

-Part of the reason I think Chaplin so fascinates kids is his the very childlike nature of the Tramp character himself.
+Part of the reason I think Chaplin so fascinates kids is the very childlike nature of the Tramp character himself.
 Buster Keaton was a genius and certainly daring, but with his stone face, he’s a hard guy to get a read on.
-We’ve seen “Safety Last” as a family, and laughed heartily during that show, but Chaplin remains the favorite in our house.
+We’ve seen Harold Lloyd's “Safety Last” as a family, and laughed heartily during that show, but Chaplin remains the favorite in our house.
 I think it’s because the Little Tramp is as curious as a child, and “speaks” with the heart of a child as well.
 And in “City Lights,” The Tramp gives everything he has for love.

 Chaplin began production on “City Lights” in 1928, just one year after “The Jazz Singer” dazzled audiences with its synchronized sound and sequences of a singing Al Jolson.
 Determined to show up talking pictures with the elegance of silence, Chaplin wanted “City Lights” to be the best picture he ever made.
 It took three years to finish.
 If you think Stanley Kubrick was notorious for making his actors go through scores of takes on a scene, try Chaplin.
 The charming scene in which the Tramp first meets his love interest, a blind flower girl, took weeks to film, as Chaplin worked out on set how she could mistake The Tramp for a wealthy man.
 (The answer, ironically, came from the unheard ‘sound’ of a car door slamming).
 He even fired his leading lady, Virginia Cherrill, at one point and shot scenes with another actress, but eventually rehired Cherrill.